IIIF/api/source/event/2017/toronto.md

 * Goes Here
 {:toc}

-## IIIF Working Groups Meeting - The Hague - 2016
+## IIIF Working Groups Meeting - Toronto - 2017

 The International Image Interoperability Framework ([IIIF][home-page]) Working Groups meeting in Toronto is intended for active IIIF community participants and [working groups][groups].
 Attendance is free, but capacity is limited, so registration will be required in order to ensure that we do not exceed the capacity of the venue.
 Stay tuned to the [IIIF-Discuss][iiif-discuss] email list for announcements and more information.